 SBT has been established for a term ending 21 years after the date of death of the last surviving issue of Her Majesty, Queen Elizabeth II, alive on June 8, 2009.
 On a date selected by the Trustees, which is not more than two years prior to the expiry of the term of SBT, the Trustees are obligated to commence to wind-up the affairs of SBT so that it will terminate on the expiration of the term.
 In addition, at any time prior to the expiry of the term of SBT, the Unitholders may, by Special Resolution, require the Trustees to commence to wind up the affairs of SBT.
-After paying, retiring, discharging or making provision for the payment, retirement or discharge of all known liabilities and obligations of SBT, and providing for indemnity against any other outstanding liabilities and obligations, the Trustees shall distribute the remaining part of the proceeds of the sale of SBT assets, together with any cash forming part of the assets of SBT, among the Unitholders in accordance with their pro rata interests.
-If the Trustees are unable to sell all or any part of the assets of SBT by the date set for termination, the Trustees may distribute all or any part of the remaining assets of SBT in kind directly to the Unitholders in accordance with their pro rata interests, subject to obtaining all required regulatory approvals.
+After paying, retiring, discharging or making provision for the payment, retirement or discharge of all known liabilities and obligations of SBT, and providing for indemnity against any other outstanding liabilities and obligations, the Trustees shall distribute the remaining part of the proceeds of the sale of SBT assets, together with any cash forming part of the assets of SBT assets of SBT by the date set for termination, the Trustees may distribute all or any part of the remaining assets of SBT in kind directly to the Unitholders in accordance with their pro rata interests, subject to obtaining all required regulatory approvals.
 The Trustees shall have no liability for the amount received provided that they act in good faith.